jlehrer1/deepSfM/README.md

 These top-level functions are for ease of use, but the classes in image_registration.py provide more depth into the image matching and reconstruction process.

+The plot reconstruction function will open a web page with an html rendering of your sparse pointcloud and camera frustums from the SfM process.